 Scholarships for talented, low-income pre-professional dancers…

-If interested in any of the following scholarships, or in donating to one of these memorial funds, please email us at firstname.lastname@example.org.
+If interested in any of the following scholarships, or in donating to one of these memorial funds, please email our School Director, Tia Palomino, firstname.lastname@example.org

 The Keith Goodman and Joe Morales Memorial Scholarship is for gifted boys.
 Both Mr. Goodman and Mr. Morales were local dancers and instructors who taught thousands of young men dance, hundreds of whom went on to professional dance careers.
 To honor their legacies, and to give the opportunity for others to follow in their footsteps, Polaris is proud to name a memorial scholarship in their honor.

 The Elena Carter Memorial Scholarship is for gifted girls.
 Elena Carter was a professional ballerina and instructor, and an important mentor for Polaris Artistic Director Robert Guitron.
 Carter trained at the Academia de Ballet de Coyoacán, going on to be a principal dancer at Compania Nacional de Danza and with Ballet Classico 70.
 As a principal with Dance Theatre of Harlem, she traveled the world before landing in Portland to become a principal with Pacific Ballet Theatre and Oregon Ballet Theatre.

 The Linda Marie Simpson Memorial Scholarship is reserved for gifted students of single-parent families, and is named in honor of our dear friend and single mother Linda Marie Simpson, who exemplified the struggles necessary to make ends meet to help her daughters succeed.
 Her daughters were only 16 and 19 years of age when Ms. Simpson suddenly died from a brain aneurysm.
 Ms. Simpson provided for her daughters’ physical, mental, spiritual and artistic aspirations by always putting their needs above her own.